Yohann76/Solotext/docs/dev/roadmap.md

 ## V1 Base Saas, and short therm option

 Multy-provider:
-- Define total cost by customer (all request with all provider)(array under line)(x perplexity request customer x cost per request in admin_config_provider)(dropdown per month (each month display all provider and total))
+- Define total cost by customer (all request with all provider)(array under line)(xNbr perplexity request customer x cost per request in admin_config_provider)(dropdown per month (each month display all provider and total))

+- Add posibility (in parameter page) -> activate or desactivate provider

 - Add service for feature flag (from admin_config_provider database)(in worker) (if config.perplexity = 1 use this lib..)

 Improve base:
 - Le % dans l’historique doit se rafraîchir automatique a chaque changement
 - Les phrases non tester/dupliquer, doivent etre en surligné/gris
-- Le / (home), doit renvoyer une page d'acceuil normalement
+- Le / (home), must be return home page (with / and without /)
 - Improve history analyse (small card, and color from analysis, add nbr sentence in card)
+- Each phrase textarea must be display test in realt-time

 ## V1.1 Payment Interface
 Stripe: